routhken/Archipelago/worlds/grim_dawn/docs/guide_en.md

 ssp = false

-Q. Patched mod freezes after a second of loading, but non-patched mod loads fine. \nA.
-Patcher needs en-US region due to a bug in the extractor tool, refer to step 11.
+Q. Patched mod freezes after a second of loading, but non-patched mod loads fine.

+A. Patcher needs en-US region due to a bug in the extractor tool, refer to step 11.

-Q. While generating the world, an error says invalid yaml and no apworld installed. \nA.
-Check if you have multiple copies of the grim dawn apworld (possibly one in lib/worlds and one in custom_worlds) and delete the extra copies.
+Q. While generating the world, an error says invalid yaml and no apworld installed.

+A. Check if you have multiple copies of the grim dawn apworld (possibly one in lib/worlds and one in custom_worlds) and delete the extra copies.

-Q. Does this work with multiplayer? \nA.
-Yes.
+Q. Does this work with multiplayer?

+A. Yes.
 All players must be using the same patched mod.